codenvy/codenvy/DOCKERIZED.md

 Codenvy starts with a Fair Source 3 license, which gives you up to three users and full functionality of the system with limited liabilities and warranties.

 ### Hostname
-If you install Codenvy with the defaults, Codenvy is reachable at http://codenvy.onprem.
-You can change the hostname by using the CLI with codenvy config --hostname=<hostname> .
+TODO: Add in example of customizing hostname in the `codenvy.env` file.

 ### HTTP/S
-Currently not supported in this version.
-In progress.
 By default Codenvy runs over HTTP as this is simplest to install.
-You can switch to HTTPS at any time.

 There are two requirements for configuring HTTP/S:
 1. You must bind Codenvy to a valid DNS name.
 The HTTP mode of Codenvy allows us to operate over IP addresses.
 HTTP/S requires certificates that are bound to a DNS entries that you purchase from a DNS provider.
 2. A valid SSL certificate.